-The second document will contain additional terms of the awarded funds, including interest rate, length of affordability period, and details program requirements (including environmental review processes).
+The second document will contain the terms of the awarded funds and detailed program requirements (including environmental review processes).
 This terms letter must be countersigned by the Applicant and returned to DHCD staff prior to the issuance of a Program Agreement.

 DHCD's expectation is that all Applicants requesting ASNH funds are prepared to return executed terms letter(s) in a timely manner.
-Applicants which delay the return of an executed terms letter without communicating with their assigned Program Administrator may not be eligible for an extension of time to complete the Program Agreement.
+Applicants who delay the return of an executed terms letter without communicating with their assigned Program Administrator may not be eligible for an extension of time to complete the Program Agreement.